mojochao/emacscfg/README.md

-# emacscfg - A simple CLI to manage and use multiple emacs commands and configurations
+# emacsctl - A simple CLI to manage and use multiple emacs commands and configurations

 ## Features